strawberry-graphql/strawberry/docs/operations/testing.md

 [http://localhost:8000/graphql](http://localhost:8000/graphql) (if you run the schema with `strawberry server`) can be a good place to start testing your queries and mutations.
-However, at some point, while you are developing your application (or even before if you are practising TDD), you may want to create some automated tests.
+However, at some point, while you are developing your application (or even before if you are practising Test Driven Development), you may want to create some automated tests.

 We can use the Strawberry `schema` object we defined in the [Getting Started tutorial](../index.md#step-5-create-our-schema-and-run-it) to run our